aaron-grau/curic/react/projects/piano/README.md

 the same arguments for `state` and `action`, a reducer should calculate the next state and return it.
 No side effects, such as mutating its arguments!

-*TL;DR*: Reducers are pure functions.

 Let's write a reducer for our app which handles the actions we defined above.

 #### `notes` Reducer

-+ Create a `reducers/notes_reducer.js` file that exports a `notes` reducer.
-  `notes` is going to be a pure function that takes two arguments:
++ Create a `reducers/notes_reducer.js` file that exports a `notes` reducer, a pure function that takes two arguments:
   + `state` - the previous `notes` state;
   + `action` - the action object dispatched.
-+ Import `NotesConstants` from `notes_actions`.
++ Import `NotesConstants` from `notes_actions.js`.
 + Redux will call our reducer with an `undefined` state for the first time so use the [ES6 default arguments syntax][default-args] to return an empty array as the initial state.
 + Add a `switch` statement evaluating `action.type`.
 + Return the previous `state` as the `default` case.
 + Then add a case for each key (i.e. action type) defined in `NOTES_CONSTANTS`.